-The Alumni Society will be hosting receptions in Opelika, Knoxville, Birmingham, and Mobile to celebrate their achievements.
-Find more information and RSVP for each reception at the links below.
+The Alumni Society hosted a reception in Washington, DC, to celebrate Caroline Stephens Milner in March, and will be hosting receptions in Birmingham and Mobile this summer.
+Find more information and RSVP for each reception below!

-The Sam W. Pipes Distinguished Alumni Award is the highest honor presented by the Law School Foundation to an outstanding alumni of The University of Alabama School of Law who has distinguished themselves through service to the Bar, The University of Alabama, and the School of Law.
-The award is named for the late Samuel Wesley Pipes (Class of 1938), who was a partner in the Mobile law firm of Lyons, Pipes & Cook until his death in 1982.
-Pipes was a director of the Law School Foundation from 1965-1980, serving as president from 1966-1968.
+The Sam W. Pipes Distinguished Alumna Award is the highest honor presented by the Law School Foundation to an outstanding alumnus/a of The University of Alabama School of Law who has distinguished themselves through service to the Bar, The University of Alabama, and the School of Law.
+The award is named for the late Samuel Wesley Pipes (‘38), who was a partner in the Mobile law firm of Lyons, Pipes & Cook until his death in 1982.
+Mr. Pipes was a director of the Law School Foundation from 1965-80, serving as president from 1966-68.
 He also chaired the statewide fundraising campaign, which, in 1965, laid the groundwork for the formation of the Alumni Society.
+Click here to submit a Pipes Award nomination.

 Sam W. Pipes Distinguished Alumni Award Recipients